 How do I begin managing my workflows?

 Step 1 – Defining how you’ll do it

 It’s safe to say that this hard task will normally become a lot easier if you have the right tools, such as specifically developed workflow/process management (such as Pipefy!).
 These tools can make an enormous difference when it comes to the amount of effort it’ll take to manage your processes.

-Pipefy, for example, owes most of its fame due to its customizable process templates that allow people to get a general idea of how processes should work while also customizing these models to meet their exact needs (without technical expertise or IT support).
+Pipefy, for example, owes most of its fame due to its customizable process templates.
+It allows people to get a general idea of how processes should work while also customizing these models to meet their exact needs (without technical expertise or IT support).

 You also need to make sure that whatever the platform you chose to manage your workflows is, it must allow you to keep track of the activities of all your teams as well as how each process interacts with others.
 This helps you make the best out of your company’s resources as well as ensures people are never wasting time just waiting around for their services to be required.

-Make sure that your workflow allow for engaging and pro-active stance to making a change within the business otherwise workflow management is more or less meaningless; it needs fundamental changes to be put in place for the best chance of success.
+Make sure that your workflow allows for engaging and proactive stance to making a change within the business.
+Otherwise workflow management is meaningless.
+It needs fundamental changes to be put in place for the best chance of success.

-If you’re still not sure why and how using a workflow management system could benefit your company’s performance, the answer is quite simple; they make it easier for your staff to have a clear definition of how things work as well as allows you to keep track of everyone’s performance and make sure they’re all working as hard as they can.
+If you’re still not sure why and how using a workflow management system could benefit your company’s performance, the answer is quite simple: keep reading.

 A workflow management system is a type of software that provides organizations with the necessary means to setup, execute and oversee their workflows.
 They are the ideal environment to plan and conduct experiments to measure, analyze and improve your department’s or even your company’s productivity.
 You can think of them as the command center of the workflow.